christiankral/Modelica_QuasiStatic_FluxTubes/README.md

 Quasi static flux tube models

-This library is a proposal to be included in the [Modelica Standard Library](https://github.com/modelica/Modelica/issues/1515)
+This library is a proposal to be included in the [Modelica Standard Library](https://github.com/modelica/Modelica), see Modelica ticket [#1515](https://github.com/modelica/Modelica/issues/1515).

 # License